Skip to content

 These are seven deadly sales manager sins that decay sales performance and leave a lasting problem for companies.

-For the past two decades, I have worked to turn around many struggling sales forces.
-When first approached by CEOs the conversation starts with the performance of the sales team.
+For the past three decades, I have worked to turn around many struggling sales forces.
+When first approached by CEOs, the conversation starts with the sales team’s performance.
 Their sights are set firmly on those people in the field.
-Although it is often considered that they are the problem, the fact is they are often poorly managed, and the manager nor the CEO realise it.
+Although they are often considered the problem, they are often poorly managed as the sales manager is poorly tooled with little to no sales enablement or sales operations, and neither the manager nor the CEO realise it.

 There are some misnomers about how to manage teams that have developed over the years through great tales, poor advice, and just plain lack of common sense.
 The most often seen sins that I see causing the most problems are as follows: